Date of Award:

 There was no apparent relationship between ABA concentration and cold hardiness of Gleason Elberta peach flower buds.

 Walser, Ronald H., "Influence of Environment and Cultural Practices on Rest, Cold Hardiness, and Abscisic Acid Concentration of Gleason Elberta Peach Buds" (1975).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3592.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .